jonathanmichel/ConnectFour/README.md

 sudo apt-get install python3-pip
 ```

-The python dependency are flask and emoji.
+The python dependency are flask (rest server) and emoji(old GUI but keep it for nostalgia) and matplotlib (statistics plot of the game).
 ```
 sudo pip3 install flask
 sudo pip3 install emoji
+sudo pip3 install matplotlib
 ```

 If you want to test your server on the web and not only in local, you can use ngrok or serveo, the use of those are described above.
 To install ngrok follow the instruction here: https://ngrok.com/download.